 Consulting services: Expert Witness, Appraisal, R&D, Training etc.

-Dr Don’s work is mostly contract research, expert witness & dispute work, training and assisting pest management businesses.
+Dr Don’s work is mostly contract research, Field Biologist pest audits. expert witness & dispute work, training and assisting pest management businesses.
 Fees are competitive and retainers are available.
-(Click on the topic links in this paragraph or scroll down to browse and there is a contact form at the end.
+Click on the topic links in this paragraph or scroll down to browse and there is a contact form at the end.

 Commercial operations and business premises often have pest problems.
 These pests may be constant annoyances, seasonal arrivals or event-based outbreaks.
 We do a lot of audits of food production and handling operations (Field Biologist appraisals) but others such as transport, logistics, hospitals, aged care and educational institutions are commonly assisted.

 For the contracting pest manager, services include pre-contract inspection, field biologist annual quality inspections, evaluation of options and outcomes, reporting advice and various forms of training..